DelazJ/QGIS-Documentation/docs/user_manual/map_views/elevation_profile.rst

      - Allows to render distances in the profile chart with units other than the map canvas units.
    * - :menuselection:`--> Tolerance`
      -
-     - Sets how far from the actual profile line a point can reside within to be included in the results.
+     - Sets how far a feature can be from the actual profile line to get included in the results.
-       Uses the map units and is ignored by other layer or geometry types.
+       Uses the map units and is ignored by non-vector based layer type.
    * - |dock| :sup:`Dock Elevation Profile View`
      -
      - Switch between docked and floating status of the view